tsdiokno/abl/content/tl/docs/nt/roma/roma-16.md

 ## Ang Pagpaparangal Sa Diyos
 [#](# "Glory to God")

-[^25] Ngayon sa kaniya na may kakayanang palakasin kayo ayon sa aking mabuting balita at pahayag tungkol kay Hesu Kristo, ayon sa pagbubunyag ng palaisipan na pinanahimik ng matagal na panahon
+[^25] Ngayon, sa kaniya na may kakayanang palakasin kayo ayon sa aking mabuting balita at pahayag tungkol kay Hesu Kristo, ayon sa pagbubunyag ng palaisipan na inilagay sa katahimikan ng matagal na panahon

 [^25]: Now to him who is able to strengthen you according to my gospel and the proclamation about Jesus Christ, according to the revelation of the mystery kept silent for long ages